 Continue reading Designing a class: WordPress AJAX handler

 As a WordPress developer, learning object-oriented programming seems daunting at first.
 It’s one thing to learn all the concepts, but theory will only get you so far.

 You want to see how you can do it in practice.
 How do you start from nothing and end up with a working class.
-That’s why I’m going to share how I built a client for the WordPress JSON REST API.
+That’s why I’m going to share how I built a client for the WordPress REST API.
 You’ll get to see how I use object-oriented design in practice.

 Continue reading Designing a class: WordPress API client